 The sound effects are viscerally satisfying.
 The whoosh of a fireball singing the air as it streaks towards one of the ubiquitous rat people is enough to make you grin maniacally.
 The soundtrack is a series of sweeping epic pieces.
 Each piece lends HOS’s incidents and events a grandiose feel that fits the story’s trappings perfectly.
 Overall the game’s production values are fantastic.
 I can’t recall encountering a single glitch, spelling error or bug in the entire game.
 It’s an impressive feat given that the development team is two people.

 There were two main complaints I had with the game.
 The first is that the game is a little too simple.
-Foes aren’t necessarily more capable or clever than you, there are simply more of them.
+Foes aren’t necessarily more capable or clever than you.
+There are simply more of them.
 There’s not a lot of depth to your strategic options.
 There’s no immobilizing enemies to soften them up with ranged attacks or temporarily charming a foe onto your side.
-I kept thinking of features from other tactics games such as bonuses for flanking or group attacks that could have made this game even better.
+I kept thinking of features from other tactics games.
+Bonuses for flanking or group attacks would have have undoubtedly made this game even better.

 It’s impressive to see this level of polish from a small team and if your interest is at all piqued, go search for the game now.
 My initial reaction upon downloading the free game and discovering that progressing past the prologue costs money was to bare my teeth at the dreaded beast of ‘freemium’.
 Then I considered what they were doing, which was essentially packaging a free demo that allows you to seamlessly pay for additional content.
 There was also one additional character to purchase at launch, with presumably more characters and content to come, adding a ton of replay potential to an already meaty game.
 If you’re a fan of strategic RPGs and love getting immersed in a clever, interesting world, stop reading and go download Heroes of Steel.
 Seriously.
 Stop reading.
 I’m done now.